 For some dog owners, it may seem pointless at first.
 You set aside time each day or week for grooming your canine companion, carefully and lovingly brushing and cleaning their beautiful coat.
 With a comb and a bath, you ensure their coat is clean and devoid of mats, tangles, fleas, and ticks.

-Yet once your task is complete, your dog immediately commences undoing your efforts.
-He heads outdoors and locates mud and burrs, showing little appreciation for your grooming abilities and seemingly working every bit as hard to “ungroom” himself.
+Yet, once your task is complete, your dog immediately commences undoing your efforts.
+They head outdoors and locate mud and burrs, showing little appreciation for your grooming abilities and seemingly working every bit as hard to “ungroom” themselves.

 Not only does regular grooming relax a dog and offer human-canine bonding time, but it also affords the owner an opportunity to inspect the dog for overall health.
 This type of inspection can address problems ranging from lumps and cuts to ticks and skin conditions to dirty ears and eye health.

 At the end of a proper grooming session, both owner and dog should be feeling good about the experience.